am064/New-york-Subway-Ridership-Prediction/README.md

 *5.2 Do you have any other insight about the dataset that you would like to share with us?*

-Everything that was found during the analysis has already been discussed, if during further analysis something interesting comes will add it here.
+In section 4 , plot2 shows that rush in NYC subway was significantly less compared to other days, which really surprises me and i would like to investigate more about it.Everything else that was found during the analysis has already been discussed, if during further analysis something interesting comes will add it here
 #### References

 [Introduction to data science](https://classroom.udacity.com/courses/ud359/lessons/746169184239847/concepts/last-viewed)